The 10 Factors That Affects Kitchen Cabinet Prices

-As cabinet and countertops specialists, we understand our customers are in many stages of life, and situations.
-We know everyone has a budget and the right kitchen remodeling company will respect that investment amount.
-The question “how much will my cabinets cost” is actually a complicated answer.
-There are many factors that determine what your final cost will be.
-However, we can give you an idea of how cabinet companies get to the final answer to this question.
+As cabinet and countertops specialists, we understand our customers are in many stages of life and situations.
+We know everyone has a budget, and the right kitchen remodeling company will respect that investment amount.
+The question “how much will my cabinets cost?” is actually more complicated than it seems.
+There are several factors that determine your final kitchen cabinet prices.
+Pricing can vary based on the complexity, materials, and size typical of an average kitchen.
+However, we can give you an idea of how cabinet companies calculate the final cost of kitchen cabinets so you know what to expect.

-In this article, we will break down the features that can affect the final price of your design so you can go into your kitchen renovation with knowledge and confidence.
-Whether you are wanting to start your project immediately, or in the next year, we would like to help prepare you for what will be your kitchen renovation journey.
+In this article, we will break down the features that influence the final price of your cabinet design so you can go into your kitchen renovation with knowledge and confidence.
+Whether you want to start your kitchen remodel immediately or sometime next year, we want to help you plan for what will be an exciting and rewarding renovation journey.

 1. Stock vs semi-custom lines

 Stock lines are mass produced, typically overseas in a high-output manufacturing environment.
 These cabinets are limited in color, style and come only in increments of three inches.
 The door style and color can’t be mixed and matched to suit your taste in cabinets.
+Stock cabinets are an affordable solution for budget-conscious homeowners.
 In other words, what you see is what you get.

 You might be stuck between custom vs semi-custom cabinets, and before you make the smartest choice for your kitchen remodel you should know in detail the differences between the two.
+Understanding different cabinet types is crucial to make informed decisions when choosing cabinets.
 Stock cabinets are about half the cost of semi-custom cabinets which is great on the budget if you’re OK with a lesser quality product, shorter warranty and less flexibility on design.

 2. Particle board boxes vs all-plywood box construction

 Depending on the cabinet box construction you select, the price can swing by about 15%.
+The choice of cabinet materials significantly affects both the price and durability of cabinets.
 Particle board has a reputation that is not the best due to its ability to soak up moisture.
 This leaves more opportunity for warping and deformation than with plywood.
 However, it can really be a good option for certain customers who are trying to keep the cost down.

 Although a more expensive cabinet box choice, wood is typically the best choice for framed and frameless cabinets.
 A typical plywood panel has a top wood layer veneer of a higher grade than the core veneers.
 It binds resin and wood fiber sheets to form a composite material sold in panels.
 The real wood layers are glued at different grain directions, which holds it from four, six, or even more directions.
 This means much longer-lasting cabinets holding up better over time and wet conditions.
 There are pros and cons to both, with cost being a huge factor.